cicomponents/cicomponents/README.md

 This list is intended to grow over time.
 This is only the beginning.

 * `OutputProvider` and `OutputProviderService` to stream and watch timestamped stdour/stderr
+* `PersistentMap` to store simple key/value pairs on disk to remember the state between shutdowns
 * `LatestRevisionGitBranchMonitor` to monitor changes in a git repository
-* `PersistentMap` to store simple key/value pairs on disk to remember the state between shutdowns
+* `GithubPullRequestEmitter` to watch for GitHub Pull Requests

 ## Usage